Please scroll down for Lisa's 3 tips to sleep better, and for more information on the Super Sleep Yoga online course.

 Like a ‘canary in the coal mine,' sleep problems often alert us that something is wrong.
 That we need to make changes in our lives because some aspect of life is out of balance.
 Lisa’s uniquely holistic approach to insomnia and better rest have helped hundreds of people in London and beyond to sleep better for nearly a decade.

 When these sleep-skills are learnt early in life, there can be been tremendous success.
-Lisa’s youngest student- 12 year old Amber from West London, struggled to sleep for her whole life- and it was worsening as school demands escalated.
-She learned Lisa’s core techniques in one session.
+Lisa’s youngest yoga for sleep recovery student- 12 year old Amber from West London, struggled to sleep for her whole life- and it was worsening as school demands escalated.
+She learned Lisa’s core techniques for conquering insomnia in one session.
 Amber was asleep by the end of the 90 minutes and months on, her mother, a regular student of Lisa’s public classes, reported that Amber now sleeps very well.

 Yoga Therapy for Insomnia

 Lisa Sanfilippo developed a Yoga Therapy continuing professional development programme which she first offered with the Minded Institute for several years.
 She developed a new version of Yoga Therapy for Insomnia and Sleep Recovery training in collaboration with YogaCampus and Consultant Psychiatrist Dr Shivanthi Sathanandan.
 This two-track training enables people suffering from insomnia to participate in a 2 day intensive to address their sleep issues, and offers qualified yoga teachers and qualified health practitioners a credential to offer her yoga therapy approach in their own professional work.

 Lisa offers introductory seminars, multi-week courses, and individually tailored consultations/ programmes for those wishing to have more personal support over time.
 She is available to address groups by invitation or can be engaged for a consultation.